thi-ng/umbrella/packages/wasm-api/README.md

 	/**
 	 * Returns object of functions to import as externals into
 	 * the WASM module.
-These imports are merged with the bridge's
+These imports are merged into a larger
-	 * core API and hence should use naming prefixes...
+	 * imports object alongside the bridge's core API...
 	 */
 	getImports(): WebAssembly.Imports {
 		return {
 			/**
 			 * Writes 2 random float32 numbers to given address
 			 */
-			custom_randomVec2: (addr: number) => {
+			randomVec2: (addr: number) => {
 				this.parent.f32.set(
 					[Math.random(), Math.random()],
 					addr >> 2